rjferguson21/big-bang/docs/developer/ci-workflow.md

 [Link to draw.io diagram file](diagrams/BB_gitlab_ci_diagram.drawio).
 This diagram file should be modified on draw.io and exported into this repository when the developer / ci workflow changes.
 It is provided here for ease of use.

+#### Configuration Validation

+This stage runs a `helm conftest` which is a plugin for testing helm charts with Open Policy Agent.
+It provides the following checks:

+- confirms that the helm chart is valid (should fail similar to how a helm lint fails if there is bad yaml, etc)
+- runs the helm chart against a set of rego policies - currently these tests will only raise warnings on "insecure" things and will allow pipeline to proceed.

 #### Package Tests
 This stage verifies several easy to check assumptions such as: